petercreyghton/ogn-install/README.md

 ./install.sh
 ```

 After installation, the Pi reboots.
-Log in to check the status of the receiver.
+The hostname is set to the name of the receiver, and key based login is available if you copied your public key to /boot.
+Log in to check the status of the receiver, you should see a message like the screenshot below

 ## Easy Access